TKA-Developments/RN-Challenge/README.md

 Create a React Native app where Joko can keep track of the things he need to do in his day

 ## Requirements

 Your app should be able to complete these tasks:

-- Add a new to-do item
+- [x] Add a new to-do item
-- Mark a to-do item as done
+- [x] Mark a to-do item as done
-- Delete a to-do item
+- [] Delete a to-do item
-- Edit a to-do item
+- [] Edit a to-do item
-- Display all to-dos in a list or a grid
+- [x] Display all to-dos in a list or a grid
-- Filter between completed and incomplete items
+- [] Filter between completed and incomplete items

 ### Bonus:

-- Enable search for the to-do items
+- [] Enable search for the to-do items
-- Include animations
+- [] Include animations
-- Persist data using Contexts and/or Async Storage
+- [] Persist data using Contexts and/or Async Storage.
+(The data are persisted by Firebase)
-- Call some public API (image, video, weather, clocks, up to you)
+- [] Call some public API (image, video, weather, clocks, up to you)
-- Save data to a backend server (like firebase)
+- [x] Save data to a backend server (like firebase)
-- Do some kind of sharing
+- [] Do some kind of sharing
-- Somehow make this boring app fun! show some crazy pokemon animation or something :P
+- [] Somehow make this boring app fun! show some crazy pokemon animation or something :P

 ## How to run the demo